-The Superintendent may suspend students from school for more than ten school days following a hearing before the Superintendent/designee.
-The Superintendent may determine that transfer to another school serves the best interest of the student and the school.
-The discipline committee of the school board may confirm or disapprove the suspension of a student.
+The Director may suspend students from school for more than ten school days following a hearing before the Director/designee.
+The Director may determine that transfer to another school serves the best interest of the student and the school.
+The discipline committee of the RSB may confirm or disapprove the suspension of a student.
 A hearing shall be held before the discipline committee within ten days of the date of notice from the Director.
 If the decision of the three-member committee to uphold the suspension is unanimous, there is no right of appeal.
-If, however, the decision of the committee is not unanimous, the student and his/her parent/guardian may appeal the decision to the full board.
-The Board will consider the appeal upon the record of the suspension hearing within 30 calendar days of the appeal.
+If, however, the decision of the committee is not unanimous, the student and his/her parent/guardian may appeal the decision to the full RSB.
+The RSB will consider the appeal upon the record of the suspension hearing within 30 calendar days of the appeal.
 When a student is placed on long-term suspension, written notice of the suspension shall be sent in accordance with state law.
 Failure to file a written appeal within the specified time will constitute a waiver of the right to an appeal.